 Conclusion

 Based on statistical observations, a more efficient way of signalling the Coded block flag (cbf) information for Cb and Cr blocks is proposed.
-Considering the weighting factor of [6 1 1]/8 for [Y Cb Cr], the average BD-Rate gain is around 0.4% for the random access (RA) configuration, without any major increase in encoding or decoding complexity.
-It is recommended to adopt the proposed coded block flag signalling scheme.
-Specification text changes are attached along with the contribution.
+Considering the weighting factor of [6 1 1]/8 for [Y Cb Cr], the average BD-Rate gain of 0.2%, 0.39%, 0.41% and 0.45% for the AI, RA, LDB and LDP configurations respectively.
+In the contribution the encoder logic is not changed, therefore the obtained results reflect the impact of change in coding of the said flags.
+It is recommended to adopt the proposed coded block flag signalling scheme in the next version of VVC.